Taylor Heinicke Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Matchup vs. Philadelphia

-- Heinicke averages zero passing yards per game in three matchups against the Eagles, 192.5 fewer yards his over/under in Sunday's game.
+- In three matchups against the Eagles, Heinicke averaged zero passing yards per game, 192.5 yards less than his over/under in Sunday's game.

-- Heinicke did not throw a touchdown pass against the Eagles over that time.
+- Heinicke has no touchdown passes against the Eagles over that time.

-- This week Heinicke will face the NFL's seventh-ranked pass defense (228.3 yards allowed per game).
+- The 228.3 passing yards the Eagles yield per game makes them the NFL's seventh-ranked pass defense this season.

-- The Eagles have allowed 23 passing TDs this season (1.5 per game), ranking them 16th among NFL defenses.
+- With 23 passing TDs conceded this year, the Eagles defense is ranked 16th in the NFL.

 Recent Performances